slatedocs/slate/source/includes/_appendices.md

 IdentityMind provides a client SDK for Java and PHP.
 If you use these languages, you can use the SDK to include the information in your request to the API.
 The SDK contains sample code on how to do that.

-If you use other languages, please see “Bank Account Number Hash” below.
+If you use other languages, please see "Bank Account Number Hash" below.

 **Note**: The hash must be of the full account number, not a masked or tokenized representation.

 ##### Bank Account Number Hash

 To generate the bank account number hash, you use the salt provided by IdentityMind, to generate a SHA-1 hash for the non masked account number, and convert the byte array of the hash to Hexadecimal string.
-The hash should be included in the JSON string of the request in the field “pach”.
+The hash should be included in the JSON string of the request in the field "pach".

 Say you have a function sha1(String s) that takes a string s and return the sha1 hash of the string in hex: